Unleash/unleash/websitev2/docs/advanced/sso-saml-keycloak.md

 ![Keycloak: step 4](/img/keykloak_step4-768x644.png)

 ### Step 5: Validate {#step-5}

-You have now successfully configured Unleash to use SAML 2.0 together with Okta as an IdP.
-Please note that you also must assign users to the application defined in Okta to actually be able to log-in to Unleash.
+You have now successfully configured Unleash to use SAML 2.0 together with Keycloak as an IdP.
+Please note that you also must assign users to the application defined in Keycloak to actually be able to log-in to Unleash.

 Try signing out of Unleash.
 If everything is configured correctly you should be presented with the option to sign in with SAML 2.0.